 I started out the new year in a new home.
 There were a lot of reasons why I decided to move after five years in my last home, the biggest one being that my neighbourhood- while beautiful and I loved my house – was too far away from…well, everything.
 It was a gorgeous, natural area full of trees and wildlife, but with lots of residential development, no amenities and very little local services.
 To get a cup of coffee, I had to hop in my car and drive nearly 10 minutes.
 The closest store was a gas station convenience store a good 20 minute walk away.
 The neighbourhood just got a transit route this past fall, and up until then my kids had to walk 20 minutes to the nearest bus stop.

 But in preparing for this move, I noticed some major clearing out and letting go happening.
 I got rid of A LOT of stuff.
 I made three trips to the local charity thrift store with 3-4 boxes of items each trip.
 I got rid of about eight garbage bags of trash.
-I made trips to the recycling depot with a ton of stuff.
+I made several trips to the recycling depot with a ton of stuff, and my recycling curbside pickup day had my curb piled high.
 And it felt SO good, but also very transformative.
 I realized I was letting go of a lot of things that I owned because I had young children, and my children are not so young anymore.
 When I moved into my last home, my kids were 10 and 13.
 They are now 15 and 18, and a lot has happened since then.
 I noticed that the framed photos I had were all of them as babies or little kids, and I felt it was time to change that.
-I had things that reminded me of when they were small, but that served no purpose anymore, like their childhood comforters for their beds with sweet little cars and trucks on them, or bright polka-dots.
-As much as I loved these things, I realized they were not needed anymore, and many of them could be replaced.
+I had things that reminded me of when they were small, but that served no purpose anymore, like their childhood comforters for their beds with sweet little cars and trucks or bright polka-dots on them.
+As much as I loved these things, I realized they were not needed anymore, and many of them could be replaced if needed.
 I also felt that I needed to honour the place my children are at today, and that the things in my home needed to reflect who we are now.

 While I kept a box for each of my kids that contains their baby items – their hospital bracelets, going-home-from-the-hospital outfit, first blanket, first stuffie toy, etc, I let go of a lot of things in my home that defined me as a young mom with a young family.
 Goodbye, snow sleds.
 Goodbye, plastic dishes.
 Goodbye, Disney-print sleeping bags.

 As I packed these things into boxes to be donated or thrown away, I realized my heart hurt a little.
 It was a little painful to pack away those things and acknowledge that those days were over and life is different now.
 Many of those things also reminded me of the happier times when I was married, a time that seems so far away, and I was a different person then.
+I felt a little pang of jealousy for those young families who bought my things for their children, remembering how wonderful those years were.
 Although I am happy and looking forward to moving on, it was a little bit of a surprising revelation just how much has changed, how much we have changed, and how much my home was changing to reflect that.